 - Applicant/coordinator: organisation that submits the project proposal on behalf of all the partners.
-If the project is granted, the applicant/coordinator: 1) bears the financial and legal responsibility for the entire project towards the Executive Agency; 2) coordinates the project in cooperation with all other partners involved in the project; 3) receives the EU financial support from the Erasmus+ Programme and is responsible for distributing the funds among partners involved in the project. - Partners: organisations that contribute actively to the preparation, implementation and evaluation of the Capacity-building project.
+If the project is granted, the applicant/coordinator: 1) bears the financial and legal responsibility for the entire project towards the Executive Agency; 2) coordinates the project in cooperation with all other partners involved in the project; 3) receives the EU financial support from the Erasmus+ Programme and is responsible for distributing the funds among partners involved in the project. - Partners: organisations that contribute actively to the preparation, implementation and evaluation of the Capacity-building project. - Affiliated entities (optional): Organisations which contribute to the achievement of project objectives and activities.
+Affiliated entities must be identified in the grant application and satisfy the requirements as described in Annex III (Glossary of terms) of this Programme Guide.

-If the project foresees the implementation of Youth Exchanges, European Voluntary Service and/or mobility of youth workers, the participating organisations involved in these activities assume the following roles and tasks:
+If the project foresees the implementation of Youth Exchanges, Volunteering activities and/or mobility of youth workers, the participating organisations involved in these activities assume the following roles and tasks: